VictorTagayun/STM32_PDM-Stream_to_MCU-DAC-Pin/README.md

 1. Output the PDM processed data to DAC pin of an MCU
 2. TBD

+## Steps
+1. PDM data to PCM to DAC one time single PDM data
+2. PDM data to PCM to DAC continous data update of PDM data
+3. PDM data from SPI

 This project is preceded by
 1. Interfacing the PDM microphone to an SPI interface of an MCU https://github.com/VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard and
 2. Processing PDM data to PCM https://github.com/VictorTagayun/STM32_PDM-to-PCM-Processing